Emotional Abuse: Here’s what you need to know

 It happens when someone constantly threatens, teases, bullies, humiliates, intimidates, calls you worthless or betrays you.

 - Someone always telling you that you’re worthless, stupid, or you’re not going anywhere in life.
 The criticism could come from a parent, family member, boss, teacher or someone your own age.

 - If you’re threatened with violence or someone makes you feel frightened by what they say.

 - Constant put downs about what you wear, your looks or what you do, even if they’re said as a joke.

 - Very jealous and controlling behaviour, when someone tries to influence who you speak to, what you wear or who your friends are.

 - Twisting the truth to make you feel guilty for things that aren’t your fault.

 What can I do if I'm being emotionally abused?

 - Admit to yourself that you are being emotionally abused and that the behaviour being aimed at you is unfair and unjustified.
-Try to look at your situation objectively.
-Ask yourself: would I accept this behaviour in someone I did not know?

 - Don't believe what the abuser says of you.
-You know that it is not true.

 Sometimes emotional abuse can lead to physical abuse or domestic violence.
 In these situations it is important to realise that it is not your fault – regardless of what your abuser may tell you.
 If you find yourself in this situation here are few things you can do.